 The table below lists the historical components of S&P 500 index for the past eight years.
 If a company was part of the index during the last day of a year, it is marked as X. Export the list to Excel to examine how the index constituents have been changing.

-NOTIFICATION: Since April 4th 2017, we are not allowed to publish the list of historical index components any more due to licensing reasons.
+Note: Unfortunately, we are not allowed to puclicly publish the list of historical index components anymore.
 However, the datasets provided by Siblis Research are still available and updated quarterly.

 For key historical data of the index companies, purchase the S&P 500 Researcher Dataset by Siblis Research which includes quarterly earnings, share prices, outstanding shares, market caps, enterprise values, P/B & P/E ratios, EV/EBITDA multiples and adjusted prices (total returns) & component weights of all current and past S&P 500 companies since 3/31/1979, including component changes since 1963.
 Examine what the dataset looks like.

 S&P 500 Change History